 If your partner spends with zero awareness of how much comes in and goes out, you need to make it relatable to them.
 For example if they’re a foodie who loves to eat out at new restaurants, you could say ‘when you spend this much eating out everyday, there’s no money left to pay the energy bills and the power will be cut off’.

 Keep in mind many people despise finance because they think they’re ‘not good at maths’.
-I don’t joke when I say PTSD from maths being taught badly in school is a thing.
-You might need to take a softly-softly approach.

-Keep trying and insist on visibility.
+Keep trying, and insist on visibility.
 Of course in many relationships responsibilities are split with one partner in charge of finance.
 Yet it’s still important you both have a clear idea of how your joint finances are managed and where money goes.

-The freeloader mate
+The freeloader friend

-We all have them… the friend who painstakingly divides a restaurant bill because their meal was $4 less, the friend that goes MIA when it’s their round at the bar or the friend you always chase for money.
+We all have them… the friend who painstakingly divides a restaurant bill because their meal was $4 less, or the friend that goes MIA when it’s their round at the bar – or the friend you always chase for money.